Restaurants & Hospitality · Cafes

 A customer slips on a wet floor near the beverage pickup counter and sustains an injury.
 The area is regularly exposed to spills and condensation from cold drink preparation.
 The customer pursues a claim for medical expenses and related damages.
 General Liability can respond to the bodily injury claim and the associated defense costs.
 This is subject to the policy terms and exclusions.

-The claim illustrates the premises exposure in a high-traffic cafe environment throughout the operating day.
+The claim illustrates the premises risk in a high-traffic cafe environment throughout the operating day.

 • Example scenario